skylarstein/hih6130-sensor/README.md

 This module uses [i2cb-bus](https://github.com/fivdi/i2c-bus) which should provide access with Node.js on Linux boards like the Raspberry Pi Zero, 1, 2, or 3, BeagleBone, BeagleBone Black, or Intel Edison.

-This Node project needs to talk directly to the I2C bus requires access to /dev/i2c, so you will typically need run Node with elevated privileges.
+Since hih6130-sensor needs to talk directly to the I2C bus and requires access to /dev/i2c, so you will typically need run Node with elevated privileges.

 hih6130-sensor plays well with Node.js 4.x and 6.x